Enhanced Metric Store

 Prometheus-Compatible Naming Conventions for Metrics & Labels

 In prior versions of Sysdig Monitor, metrics were inconsistent between PromQL and Form querying.
 This behavior has been changed.
-Metrics are now unified—all the metrics are now given in a Prometheus compatible format, as opposed to the previous
+Metrics are now unified — all the metrics are now presented in a Prometheus compatible naming convention, as opposed to the previous

 statsd compatible naming convention.
 For example, underscore is used instead of dot notation as given below:

-Your existing dashboards and alerts data will be automatically migrated to the new naming convention.
-Sysdig APIs supports metrics in both old and new naming conventions.
+Your existing dashboards, alerts and notifications will be automatically migrated to the new naming convention.
+Sysdig APIs support metrics and labels in both old and new naming conventions.
+Note that for the initial release, Labels will not be migrated to the new naming convention in the old explore, events, and team settings.

 For metrics mapping, see Metrics and Label Mapping.